actioncrew/actionstack/docs/articles/STARTER.md

 - **Dependency Injection**: Access module dependencies (e.g., `userAPI`) in thunks.
 - **State Access**: Use `getState()` to read the current state.
-- **Nested Dispatching**: Dispatch other actions or thunks with proper concurrency control.
+- **Method-Based Actions**: Actions and thunks are called as methods, triggering state updates without returning state.
 - **Error Handling**: Catch and handle errors gracefully, as shown in the `loginUser` thunk.

 ### Thunk Composition

-Thunks can be composed to chain operations.
-For example, a thunk could call `loginUser` and then dispatch another thunk to fetch additional data, ensuring modular and reusable logic.
+Thunks can be composed by calling other thunks or actions as methods.
+For example, a thunk could call `loginUser` followed by another thunk to fetch additional data, ensuring modular and reusable logic.

 ## 🧠 Why It Matters